 Fremont is a tiny city located in the state of Iowa.
 With a population of 685 people and just one neighborhood, Fremont is the 380th largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, Fremont is generally considered to be a blue-collar town.
-43.65% of the Fremont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Fremont is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Fremont who work in office and administrative support (11.55%), sales jobs (8.55%), and teaching (7.39%).
+When you are in Fremont, you'll notice that it is more blue-collar than most other communities in America.
+49.08% of Fremont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Fremont is a city of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Fremont who work in office and administrative support (10.68%), teaching (8.01%), and sales jobs (7.80%).

 Overall, Fremont’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Fremont in 2022 was $31,243, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $124,972 for a family of four.
+The per capita income in Fremont in 2022 was $27,551, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
+This equates to an annual income of $110,204 for a family of four.
 However, Fremont contains both very wealthy and poor people as well.

+Fremont is a somewhat ethnically-diverse city.
 The people who call Fremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fremont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fremont include German, Irish, English, Dutch, and Greek.
+Important ancestries of people in Fremont include English, German, Irish, Greek, and Dutch.

 The most common language spoken in Fremont is English.
 Other important languages spoken here include Italian and Spanish.